-Over the past two decades there have been 26 annual research cruises as part of the AMT programme.
-These in turn have hosted over 256 scientists (from more than 66 research institutes from 22 countries), produced over 300 significant scientific papers and contributed to 75 PhD studies.
-The benefits of AMT are far-reaching and of high impact to oceanographic research as a whole.
+Over nearly three decades there has been 30 completed research cruises as part of the AMT programme.
+These in turn have hosted over 250 scientists (from more than 60 research institutes in over 20 countries), produced over 300 significant scientific papers and contributed to more than 100 PhD studies.
+There have been over 180,000 downloads of AMT data since 2018.

 The AMT data collected over the years has been lodged with the British Oceanographic Data Centre (BODC) and is available from their website.
 In the last ten years over 1200 requests have been made for this data which has been of great benefit to the wider scientific community to analyse and interpret.
 This collaborative research helps the scientific community as a whole to understand more about the areas of the ocean we know little about.
 Having access to long-term data in this way can assist with reviewing trends and forecasting future outcomes which is not only valuable to scientific understanding but addresses wider societal concerns such as sustainability, climate change and marine ecosystems.
 See the Research Highlights page to see an example of how scientists have used AMT data within their research.

 The programme creates training opportunities for the next generation of oceanographers both within the UK and internationally, many PhD students have participated in the AMT cruises, including POGO (Partnership for Observation of the Global Oceans) sponsored fellowships given to students in developing countries.
-Over 75 PhD thesis have also benefited as a result of AMT data.
+Over 100 PhD thesis have also benefited as a result of AMT data.